Published

 I went to Georgia expecting a tourist trap.
 Gold panning in Georgia — how serious could it be?
 Dahlonega has fudge shops and wine tasting rooms.
 There are guided panning experiences where someone hands you a bag of seeded dirt and you find a flake.
 That stuff exists and it’s fine for families, but it gave me completely the wrong impression of what the geology actually holds.

-The Appalachian gold belt runs from Alabama through Georgia and up into the Carolinas.
+The Appalachian gold belt runs from Alabama through Georgia and up into North Carolina.
 The same metamorphic geology that produces gold in western North Carolina runs right through Lumpkin, White, and Cherokee Counties.
 Georgia gold is real, it’s fine, and if you know where to look, there’s enough to keep you busy for a long weekend.

 Dahlonega: Where It Started